 Yes!
 Axolotls are for real and look this cute!
 But their fame doesn’t confines to their looks alone.
 Axolotls have a remarkable ability to make copies of itself like a xerox machine.
 Unlike starfish or other animals, axolotls don’t heal large wounds with the fibrous tissue that composes scars.
 Instead, they just regrow their injured parts.
 From regenerating a missing limb, tail, eyes, and parts of their brain, heart, and lower jaw, axolotls are no wonder one of the favourite study subjects among scientists.

 Well, you might be surprised to see humans on this list.
 While we are not champions when it comes to regenerating missing parts like other mammals or reptiles, we certainly can regenerate one body organ to some extent – the liver.
 While with most other organs like the heart, the damaged tissue is replaced with scar, like on the skin.
 However, the liver is able to replace its damaged tissues with new cells.
+Speaking of human organs did you know that scientists recently discovered a new organ in our body?
+It is called the Tubarial salivary glands.

 Hope this article was helpful?
 Do you know any other species that can regrow its body parts?
 Do tell us in the comments section.